Shafiq-and-Company/boxd-events/pages/manage-tournament/MANAGETOURNAMENT.md

 1. **Visit Tournament Page**: Navigate to `/manage-tournament/[id]`
 2. **View Participants**: See RSVP participants for the event
-3. **Select Format**: Click "Edit" in Configuration panel to choose Single or Double Elimination
+3. **Select Format**: Choose Single or Double Elimination from dropdown in Configuration panel
 4. **Create Tournament**: Tournament bracket generates automatically with selected format
 5. **Manage Matches**: Input scores for current matches
 6. **View Bracket**: Bracket displays in the center column with real-time updates
-7. **Change Format** (optional): Edit format to regenerate bracket with different structure
+7. **Change Format** (optional): Select different format to regenerate bracket with new structure
 8. **Real-time Updates**: Bracket updates automatically as matches complete

 ### Changing Tournament Format

 To change the tournament format:
 1. Navigate to the Configuration panel (left column)
-2. Click "Edit" next to the Format field
-3. Select "Single Elimination" or "Double Elimination" from the dropdown
+2. Select "Single Elimination" or "Double Elimination" from the Format dropdown
-4. Click "Save" to apply changes
+3. Confirm the change when prompted (this will reset all matches)
-5. The tournament bracket will automatically regenerate with the new format
+4. The tournament bracket will automatically regenerate with the new format
-6. All previous match results will be cleared
+5. All previous match results will be cleared

 **Note**: Changing format will reset all match results.
 Use with caution!

 ## Double Elimination Grand Finals Reset

-In double elimination tournaments, the system automatically handles grand finals reset:
+In double elimination tournaments, the grand finals reset is **always enabled** to maintain tournament integrity:

 ### How It Works